turingschool/curriculum/tutorials/controllers/render_and_redirect.markdown

 1. The `unless` condition is `false`, so the `redirect_to` runs, a redirect response is set, *and execution continues*
 2. The article is destroyed
-3. The second `redirect_to` runs, it sees that a redirect has already been set, and raises an exception
+3. The second `redirect_to` runs, it sees that a redirect has already been set, and raises an exception (`AbstractController::DoubleRenderError`)

 The article gets destroyed either way.
 The `redirect_to` does not stop execution of the method, it just sets information in the response.
 The correct way to achieve this protection would be: